 Most of my jewellery, approx 85%, is made using Eco-Silver and Eco-Gold.
 I try to use this as much as possible though occasionally the type of silver I need is only formed in non recycled Sterling Silver.
 I do clearly state what type of Silver the item is made from.
 Eco-Silver is made from 100% recycled silver products that range from medical equipment, scrap jewellery and even scrap medical equipment.
 The Eco-Silver that I buy comes with a certificate of authenticity.
 It looks and works just like traditional sterling silver, can be Hallmarked just like Sterling Silver but allows me to create quality jewellery that is environmentally friendly.

 My gift boxes are made from 99% recycled boxboard with the non-tarnishing white eco-fibre filler being 100% recycled.
-The logo printed on my boxes is in a stunning aqua green which complements the Kraft brown boxes wonderfully and fits so well with my coastal jewellery business.
+I stamp my logo on the boxes and can supply a gift card.
+Sometimes for some smaller items I send in a handmade gift bag which I have made.
+Recycled ribbon is also attached to the boxes or bags.
 I send out your order in padded envelopes and always try to reuse envelopes sent to me.
 Every little helps!

 At home I use a renewable energy supplier for my workshop which although is a bit more expensive it has to be the way forward for our planet.
 I always do my best to recycle at home and have hopefully instilled it into my children too!
 And finally, I am on the Recycling Team and attend Glastonbury Festival whenever it is on spending my time picking up litter, and there’s so so much of it there!